 Effects of Antibacterial Soap on the Skin

 Antibacterial soaps have long been favored by consumers as the result of marketing.
 According research by the Centers for Disease Control and Prevention, people buy antibacterial soaps because of a perceived protection offered to the user.
-The H1N1 flu outbreak of 2009 and 2010 led to further concern about transmitting germs.
-An increased focus on hand washing led to many people finding security in antibacterial soaps; however, research by the CDC found that the soap's antibiotic was no better at killing germs than regular hand soaps.
+Although many people find security in antibacterial soaps, research by the CDC found that the antibiotic found in such soap was no better at killing germs than regular hand soaps.

 Skin Dryness

 The most widely found effect of antibacterial soap is dry skin.
-The American Skin Association advises people with dry skin to avoid antibacterial soap.
-The powerful antibiotic agent in the soap, triclosan, strips the skin of its hydrating oils, according to the Mayo Clinic.
-Results can vary, ranging from mild itching and redness to irritated and flaking.
+In fact, the American Skin Association advises people with dry skin to avoid antibacterial soap.
+The powerful antibiotic agent in the soap, triclosan, strips the skin of its hydrating oils.
+Results can vary, ranging from mild itching and redness to irritation and flaking.

 Hormonal Imbalance